Mazisi Kunene: Literary works

 Kunene wrote and published poetry from very early in his life.
 His works were written originally in Zulu and then translated into English.
 In 1966, his works were banned by the Apartheid government of South Africa.
-In 1969, he wrote an Introduction to the translation by John Berger and Anna Bostock of Aimé Césaire's Return to My Native Land.
+In 1969, he wrote an introduction to the translation by John Berger and Anna Bostock of Aimé Césaire's Return to My Native Land.

 In 1970, Kunene published Zulu Poems, an anthology of poems ranging from "moral reflection to political commentary".

 In Emperor Shaka the Great, published in English in 1979, Kunene tells the story of the rise of the Zulu people under Shaka.
-World Literature Today contributor Christopher Larson described it as "a monumental undertaking and achievement by any standards."
-This extremely nationalistic work charted the growth of the Zulu nation under Shaka, as he reforms the military and the nation and conquers many of the tribes around Zululand.
+World Literature Today contributor Christopher Larson described it as "a monumental undertaking and achievement by any standards".

-Anthem of the Decades:A Zulu Epic published in English in 1981 tells the Zulu legend of how death came to mankind.
+Anthem of the Decades:A Zulu Epic published in English in 1981, tells the Zulu legend of how death came to humankind.
 In 1982, Kunene published a second collection of poems titled The Ancestors and the Sacred Mountain: Poems containing 100 of his poems.
 This collection had a particular emphasis on socio-political topics.

 Unodumehlezi Kamenzi was published in 2017 on the tenth anniversary of his death.
 This book is the isiZulu edition of Emperor Shaka the Great and embraces Kunene's original dream to have his poem published as intended in the original isiZulu form.